arashnm80/arashnm80.github.io/handbook/no-time-for-caution.md

 ### Make every second count
 Either I sleep, work, sex, watch movie, exercise, play, fight, ...
 I should use every second for sth worthwhile.

+- if you be smart enough, you won't let your time to be wasted under any circumstances. (like doing push ups when sajad is gone)